 The directors are responsible for the other information.
-The other information comprises the Directors' Report, which we obtained prior to the date of this auditor's report, and:
+The other information comprises the Directors' Report, (but does not include the financial statements and auditor's report thereon) which we obtained prior to the date of this auditor's report, and:

+- The Chairman's Statement to the Members;

+- The Chief Executive Officer's Review of Operations;

+- The Remuneration Report;

+- The Company Information;

+- The Additional Regulatory Disclosures;

+- The Five Year Summary;

-- The Chairman's Statement to the Members; - The Chief Executive Officer's Review of Operations; - the Remuneration Report and the Additional Regulatory Disclosures, which are expected to be made available to us after that date.
+which are expected to be made available to us after that date.